Can rewards justify the huge £650 fee on this top end Amex card?

 This is a decent benefit if you do travel a lot – except for one major flaw.
 You have to book your holiday and travel with the Platinum card for anything other than the basic medical cover.

 Great if you can do this, but as anyone who has already had an Amex knows, not all retailers will accept the card.
-So our trip to New York earlier this year was covered, but I was told a weekend in Rome wasn’t (though I’ve seen some information saying it could have been – it’s not massively clear).
+So our trip to New York a few years ago was covered, but I was told a weekend in Rome booked somewhere that didn’t take Amex wasn’t (though I’ve seen some information saying it could have been – it’s not massively clear).

 Airport lounge access